MS Architecture Curriculum & Courses

 As the only graduate architecture program of its kind that allows you to move across and between concentration areas to form your own specialization in architectural practice and research, you’ll develop specialized skills in a concentration area while broadening knowledge, critical thinking and understanding about research practices in architecture and the built environment.

-The first semester includes a common foundation in research methods and a research studio, after which each student establishes an individual research project through a research seminar culminating in an original master’s project or thesis.
+The first semester includes a common foundation in research methods and program colloquium, after which each student establishes an individual research project through a research seminar culminating in an original master’s project or thesis.

 We offer engaging courses and advising in research areas that align with our faculty members’ expertise, including but not limited to: